vinayhpandya/PaperWard/readme.md

 - **Support for more question types**: Currently, PaperWard only supports simple questions.
 We would like to add support for more complex questions like multiple-choice questions, etc.

-- **More user-friendly interface**: Currently, PaperWard only generates an static HTML file as the report.
+- **More user-friendly interface**: Currently, PaperWard only generates a static HTML file as the report.
 We would like to add support for more interactive interfaces.